 TIP: We’re told the best time to go crabbing is at “slack tide,” which is right around low and high tide.
 The tide isn’t taking the crabs in or out, so that’s an ideal time for them to scavenge for food.
 Click here for a Puget Sound tide chart.

 If you can snag a spot at the end of the pier at Shilshole Bay Marina, do it.
 We were tossing our crab pots off the north side of the pier, and weren’t having a ton of luck.
 We were pulling up smaller red rock crabs and a few Dungeness crabs, but none of them were keepers (all were too small or female).
 Near the end of our crabbing excursion, we snuck into an open spot at the end of the pier and snagged four keeper red rock crabs.
-We saw a few people with keeper Dungeness crab at the end of the pier, but we weren’t lucky enough to take any home.
+We saw a few people with keeper Dungeness crab but we didn’t take any home.

 TIP: Take a cooler with you to Shilshole Bay Marina.
 The Washington Department of Fish and Wildlife suggests using a towel and ice.
 Soak the towel in salt water and place it over your crabs, and then cover the towel and crabs with your ice.
 We saw people using several different methods, though.
 Most were simply using a cooler or bucket full of salt water to store their crabs, while others used a cooler full of salt water with ice.